-sources within the country entered on line j.
+Include income in the category checked above Part I that is taxable by the United States and is from sources within the country entered on line j.
 You must include income even if it is not taxable by that foreign country.
 Identify the type of income on the dotted line next to line 1.
 Do not include any earned income excluded on Form 2555, Foreign Earned Income.

 Example.
 If you received dividends (passive income) and wages (general limitation income) from foreign sources, you must complete two Forms 1116.
 On one Form 1116, enter the dividends on line 1 and write "Dividends" on the dotted line.
 On the other Form 1116, enter wages not excluded on Form 2555 on line 1 and write "Wages" on the dotted line.
-Complete Parts I, II and III of each Form 1116.
+Complete Parts I, II, and III of each Form 1116.
 Then, complete the summary Part IV on one Form 1116.

 Caution: If you are filing a Form 1116 that includes capital gains or losses from foreign sources, see Foreign Capital Gain and Foreign Capital Loss under Special Rules starting on page 4.

-Note: If you are reporting income from a partnership or an S corporation, include on line 1 any amount from line 17c, Schedule K-1 (Form 1065) or from line 15c, Schedule K-1 (Form 1120S).
+Note: If you are reporting income from a partnership or an S corporation, include on line 1 any amount from line 17c, Schedule K-1 (Form 1065), Box 9, Schedule K-1 (Form 1065-B), or line 15c, Schedule K-1 (Form 1120S).